 - A dynamic abdominal CT, including an arterial phase scan, can significantly improve the depiction of perihepatic enhancement.

 - CXR may be helpful to exclude pneumonia, pulmonary embolism and air under the diaphragm.

 - Appropriate antibiotics of appropriate duration to treat the PID.
-This may depend on the results of culture but the matter is discussed more fully in the article about PID.
+This may depend on the results of culture.
+See also separate Pelvic Inflammatory Disease article.